leetaey/Neuroimaging/2-fslvbm.md

 in your FSL-VBM directory.

 Once this is completed, CHECK the "template_GM_4D" image in struc with the movie loop in fslview.

+####D - Processing the native GM images: fslvbm_3_proc

+The final script will non-linearly register all your GM images to the study-specific template and concatenate them into a 4D image ("GM_merg") in the stats directory in your working FSL-VBM directory.
+The FSL-VBM protocol also introduces a compensation (or "modulation") for the contraction/enlargement due to the non-linear component of the transformation: each voxel of each registered grey matter image is multiplied by the Jacobian of the warp field (see Good et al., 2001).
+All the modulated registered GM images are concatenated into a 4D image in the stats directory ("GM_mod_merg") and then smoothed ("GM_mod_merg_s3" for instance) by a range of Gaussian kernels; sigma = 2, 3, 4mm, i.e., approximately from FWHM = 2x2.3 = 4.6mm to FWHM = 9mm.

+Finally, this last step gets everything ready for you to run permutation-based non-parametric inference using the design.mat and design.con which you supplied, a mask of the GM ("GM_mask") and the 4D multi-subject concatenated processed data (e.g. "GM_mod_merg_s3").
+The script runs randomise with inference (generation of p-value maps) turned off, so that it very quickly creates just the raw tstat maps.
+These tstats maps should help you decide which smoothing is the most relevant to feed into a full run of randomise, and which threshold to use for the cluster-based thresholding (option -c in the randomise command); however, in general we would recommend using the TFCE option (-T) instead of the cluster-based thresholding.

+WARNING!!!
+By default fslvbm_3_proc concatenates the images in alphabetical order (following the names that they started with); make sure this matches the subject ordering assumed in your design.mat model.

+All of the above is done simply by running the script:

+<pre><code>fslvbm_3_proc</code></pre>

+in your FSL-VBM directory.

+Please do not forget the final CHECK of the 4D image of modulated registered GM images "GM_mod_merg" using the movie loop in fslview.